 Fascist ideology hates unions.
 The fascist creed belongs to Hitler and Mussolini.
 They knew unions are the very bedrock of democracy.
 Right-wing governments employ fascist language to undermine union representation, or quash it altogether.

 A labour union is the chief mechanism by which a democracy guides the distribution of wealth at a local level.
 Its function is to organise collective bargaining.
 Elected governments are meant to do the same job at a national level, but for wider social benefits such as sustaining infrastructure and institutions.

 Trade unions are a source of cooperation and community.
 They exist to achieve wage equality.
 Their function is to protect workers against economic vicissitude.
 According to fascist policy – which we see arising everywhere in the UK and abroad – unions must be smashed to render workers isolated, prepared to accept whatever is offered.

 In Part One of Mein Kampf Hitler attacks unions over an over again.
 Unions are fascism’s Public Enemy Number 1.
 Hitler wanted a blindly obedient fighting force loyal only to the national leader of government.
 In the GMB’s case, it’s to a Labour government in the image of the GMB.

-Whether or not Wolfson is intellectually aware of Hitler’s outlook is unknown but she is able to discern fascist language to a degree, commendably assiduous in condemning anti-Semitism in the Labour Party, however, Labour’s travails over its alleged anti-Semitism isn’t for this essay.
+Whether or not Wolfson is intellectually aware of Hitler’s outlook is unknown but she is able to discern fascist language to a degree, commendably assiduous in condemning anti-Semitism in the Labour Party, a fighter of sorts.
+However, Labour’s travails isn’t for this essay.

 The current attack on unions